Still feeling pretty sick, but I got this email from Carolyn New York I thought I'd share. Basically, it's:

 My question: Why don't more men wear nail polish?

 I suppose the main answer from all the guys would be, "that's for girls!"
-I can't get my husband to wear nail polish, but I've sure tried.

 I don't understand why it's perceived as girly when it can be equally manly.